- The Treasury Branch

 An important step to win staff support is effective communication between staff and management.
 To ensure that staff fully understand the EPP spirit and the EPP plans in their own work units, Controlling Officers consult and brief their staff on their EPP plans through established channels like the Departmental Consultative Committees.
 Some Controlling Officers also write personal letters to their staff explaining the principles underlying their EPP plans.

 We publish an EPP Newsletter at regular intervals to report progress on implementation on EPP and to share experiences amongst the public sector.
-We also invite interested parties to view the EPP Newsletter via the Internet at http://www.fstb.gov.hk/tb/.
+We also invite interested parties to view the EPP Newsletter via the Internet at This link will open in a new windowhttp://www.fstb.gov.hk/tb/.

 To ensure that the “people” element is taken care of, we have devised a strategy to provide Controlling Officers with guidelines and advice in dealing with staff issues arising from the implementation of their EPP initiatives.
 The strategy also provides practical assistance in redeploying staff released from one office to another.